Orphanage Volunteer Abroad

 Smaller Tasks: Your work may not all be focused on children.
 Most orphanages are understaffed and you may be asked to help with menial tasks like cooking, cleaning, serving meals.
 This may seem unimportant but it is essential to the successful running of an orphanage.

 Volunteering with children in an orphanage overseas can be an amazing and life-changing experience.
 We encourage you to read through stories from our former Care volunteers to get an idea of the challenges they overcame and the experience they had overall.

 Where can I volunteer in an orphanage?

 General Care placements can be done in all of the destinations that we work in.
-Orphanage volunteer work specifically is available in Bolivia, Ethiopia, Ghana, India, Jamaica, Mexico, Mongolia, Romania, Sri Lanka, Tanzania, and Togo.
+Orphanage volunteer work specifically is available in Bolivia, Ethiopia, Ghana, Jamaica, Mexico, Mongolia, Romania, Sri Lanka, Tanzania, and Togo.